The INFACT School – International School For Food Addiction Counseling And Treatment

 A seven-month virtual course and training, leading to Certification as a Food Addiction Professional (FAP).

-The training is offered two times yearly, spring as in the fall, taught in English and designed for professionals in health, social and addiction sectors.
+The training is offered in the fall, taught in English and designed for professionals in health, social and addiction sectors.
 These include addiction counselors, coaches, physical therapists, nutritionists, nurses and physicians, and all others interested in advancing their knowledge in this field.

 Go to the following link to get more information on the course: https://infact.is/about/